Eric-Tsui-cc/Personal-VPN-guideline/README.md

 For Amazon EC2, you can just use the free tiers, so it's almost free to use for a while, and we recommend t2.micro or t2.nano for your VPN server.

 # Build Server
 Ensure you have installed Ubuntu on your server(also available for CentOS 6,7, Debian ), and set the security group open for ports 22/80/443.
 For better testing, add the rule ICMP IPV4 is necessary.
-Security group like the pic below.//Pic
-Run your server, test the ping of your server // use command for any bash, for example, cmd for Windows
+Run your server, test the ping of your server (use the command for any bash, for example, cmd or powershell for Windows)
 ```
 ping xx.xx.xxx.xx
 ```